eneisen-ibm/copilot-workshop-labs/lab_1/README.md

    - Display the last 30 glucose history values in a readable format
    - Add comprehensive Doxygen documentation to the function

 **Tip**: Use Copilot's inline chat (Ctrl+I / Cmd+I) to describe what you want the function to do or Place curser close to the function -> right click -> open inline chat.
+If you are not happy with the results of the inline chat, try Copilots Edit Mode in the chat!

 ### Task 3: Agent Mode - Code Completion for Analysis Functions
 **Objective**: Complete the analysis functions using GitHub Copilot's edit mode